-5.1 Blast and Impact
+A. Blast and impact

-The potential accident scenarios that can arise are more extensive than can be tested.
-Therefore, the safety analysis relies on numerical modeling to augment the existing safety test database.
-The potentially damaging environments that must be modeled are the blast from the launch destruct event, the impact of the RPS hardware on the ground, and the impact of debris and solid propellant fragments onto the RPS hardware.
+- The potential accident scenarios that can arise are more extensive than can be tested.
+Therefore, the safety analysis relies on numerical modelling to augment the existing safety test database.
+The potentially damaging environments that must be modelled are the blast from the launch destruct event, the impact of the RPS hardware on the ground and the impact of debris and solid propellant fragments onto the RPS hardware.
 Continuum mechanics codes are used to explicitly model the accident environments defined within the Databook.
-These programs include nonlinear constitutive models and accurately analyze large deformations that may lead to geometric nonlinearities.
+The programmes include non-linear constitutive models and accurately analyse large deformations that may lead to geometric non-linearities.
 These numerical simulations of mechanical damage due to blast and impact conditions provide an estimate of the damage to the power source (and its components), particularly the damage to the FCs within the power source.
 Estimates of the FC exposure, breach and deformation are determined from the numerical simulations.
-The assessment is performed on a clad-by-clad basis for each accident case with the results being provided to a release model embedded in the source term analysis code.
-The release model determines the quantity and particle size distribution of the PuO_2 of any released material based on the clad damage information provided from the numerical simulations.

-These numerical simulations examine mechanical loading conditions such as blast, ground impacts, impacts from spacecraft fragments, and for some missions, debris from an intact spacecraft.
+The assessment is performed on a clad-by-clad basis for each accident case, with the results being provided to a release model embedded in the source term analysis code.
+The release model determines the quantity and particle size distribution of the PuO2 of any released material based on the clad damage information provided from the numerical simulations. - 10.
+These numerical simulations examine mechanical loading conditions such as blast, ground impacts, impacts from spacecraft fragments and, for some missions, debris from an intact spacecraft.
 The mechanical damage in most cases is due to a complex chain of events.
 The numerical simulations decouple the complex chain of events and feed the source term analysis code information about individual events that can then be used to account for the progressive chain of events.
-The source term analysis code is provided details on FC exposure, deformation, and breach within matrices of ground impact events, fragment impacts, spacecraft debris impact, and blast.
+The source term analysis code provides details on FC exposure, deformation and breach within matrices of ground impact events, fragment impacts, spacecraft debris impact and blast.
 These individual results can then be combined for an estimate of the resulting release due to mechanical loading.